faassen/secretweblog_zola/content/posts/zope-foundation-accepted-in-the-summer-of-code.md

 tags = ["zope foundation"]
 +++

-# Zope Foundation accepted in the Summer of Code

 The Zope Foundation is happy to announce it was accepted in Google's Summer of Code program in 2008!